As-exact-as-possible repair of unprintable STL files: Conversion Algorithm

 \begin{defn} \emph{Edge-connected Polyhedron - } Let $|M|$ be a polyhedron. $|M|$ is edge-connected if any pair of 2-simplexes in $M$ is edge-connected.
 Two 2-simplexes $s_a$ and $s_b$ are \emph{edge-connected} if there exists a sequence $s_a=s_1, ..., s_n=s_b$ such that $s_{i-1}$ and $s_i$ intersect at a common 1-simplex \cite{deflosgp06}.\end{defn}

-Our algorithm tracks each edge-connected component of the outer hull by starting from a seed triangle.
+At each iteration, we consider an edge-connected component of the input and track its outer hull by starting from a seed triangle.
 The seed must be guaranteed to be part of the outer hull and its correct orientation/normal must be known without ambiguity (i.e. we must know exactly on which of its two sides we can find the solid).
-Thus, our first operation is to detect and orient the seed correctly.
-We select a starting extreme vertex $v_0$ as the one having the maximum $x$ coordinate.
+To ensure this, we select a starting extreme vertex $v_0$ as the one having the maximum $x$ coordinate.
 We then pick all the edges incident at $v_0$ and select the one (let it be $e_0$) whose normalized vector $n = <n_x, n_y, n_z>$ has the smallest absolute value $n_x$.
 Finally, we pick all the triangles incident at $e_0$ and select the one (let it be $t_0$) whose normal $n = <n_x, n_y, n_z>$ has the largest absolute value $n_x$.
 If $n_x$ is negative, we invert the orientation of $t_0$.